-- Overall materiality: £4.3 million, based on 1% of total assets. - The company has one finance function and operates a single general ledger system.
-The audit was carried out by one team at the UK headquarters in Hatfield, Hertfordshire. - Fair value of assets and liabilities transferred.
+- Overall materiality: £2.64 million (2018: £2.65 million), based on 1% of total assets. - The company has one finance function and operates a single general ledger system.
+The audit was carried out by one team at the UK headquarters in Hatfield, Hertfordshire. - We have no key audit matters to report.